rbuurma/rise-2017/Assignments/DRAFT_Rise_assignment_8_CS1_collab.md

 1. Once you have the program running, try these comparisons first: The AUSTEN corpus to BRUNTON, CHAWTON, and CANON corpora.

 You will see at least one fairly striking result in this comparison.
+Think back to the

-2. Next, map out come comparisons - between Austen's novels and other groups of novels, and between individual Austen novels and other individual novels - that you would like to make in order to answer some of the questions below.
+2. Next, map out come other comparisons - between Austen's novels and other groups of novels, and between individual Austen novels and other individual novels - that you would like to make in order to answer some of the questions below.

 Note: We cannot answer the question of whether Austen is different from her contemporaries, because we have built difference into our output: our friends in CS21 have constructed a program that will find difference no matter what.
-But given difference, we can use the lists o

-So what “more distinctive” metrics *can’t* do is prove that Austen is generally divergent or distinctive from her contemporaries
+That is, what “more distinctive” word comparisons *can’t* do is prove that Austen is generally divergent or distinctive from her contemporaries.
+But given difference, we can use the lists of "most distinctive" words to look at the *shape difference takes* once we have built in the presence of difference.
+Even this very reductive and simplel

 ### Write

-After
+After making a series of comparisons write 4-5 paragraphs describing your results and speculating on your interpretation of them.
+Please include some consideration of

+1. The AUSTEN corpus in comparison with BRUNTON, CHAWTON, and CANON corpora in light of Catherine Gallagher's argument in "The Rise of Fictionality"

+2. Some other interesting result from a comparison that you have made in the context of another one of our critical or theoretical readings.

+3. Some consideration of what it means to make comparisons between texts and corpora in this way along side the way any one of our critics has made - or implied - comparisons between texts or corpora/groups of texts.

 ### Extra credit for non-CS people